aridjayarecipes/cutesrecipes.web.app/content/post/1869-easiest-way-to-prepare-speedy-elegant-grapefruit-and-pomegranate-vinegar.md

 ##### Instructions to make Elegant Grapefruit and Pomegranate Vinegar:

-1. Mix all the ingredients together and it's done.
+1. Mix all the ingredients together and it&#39;s done.
 Adjust the amount of red potato vinegar and grapefruit to taste.
 1. Refer to this ultimate method for peeling grapefruit. -  - https://cookpad.com/us/recipes/145829-the-absolutely-best-way-to-peel-grapefruit